marcelmay/hadoop-hdfs-fsimage-exporter/README.md

 The exporter parses the FSImage using the [Hadoop FSImage Analysis library](https://github.com/marcelmay/hfsa).
 This approach has the advantage of
-* being fast (2GB FSImage ~ 100s)
+* being fast (2GB FSImage ~ 200s)
-* adding no heavy additional load on HDFS NameNode (no NameNode queries, you can run it on 2nd NameNode)
+* adding no heavy additional load to HDFS NameNode (no NameNode queries, you can run it on 2nd NameNode)

 The disadvantage is
 * no real time update, only about every 6h when NameNode writes FSImage.
 But should be sufficient for most cases (long term trend, detecting HDFS small file abuses, user and group stats)
+* parsing takes 2x-3x FSImage size in heap space

 ![FSImage Exporter overview](fsimage_exporter.png)

+The exporter parses fsimages in background thread which checks every 60s for fsimage changes.
+This avoids blocking and long running Prometheus scrapes.

 ## Requirements
 For building: